-Have a question?Sroll down, and hopefully we will answer them!
+Have a question?Scroll down, and hopefully we will answer it!

 Both treatment groups involve the use of accepted ingredients in infant nutrition and are manufactured in registered facilities that comply with Food Standards Australia and New Zealand guidelines with respect to manufacturing standards and compliance with food saftey requirements, including allergy management.

 There are no known ingredients which might conceivably cause harm.

 Where has the study received ethical approval?